deluser8/deluser8.github.io/content/about/_index.md

 ---

 I’m an Assistant Professor at Fudan Development Institute, Fudan University, also a faculty of [System Software and Security Group](https://secsys.fudan.edu.cn/main.htm) in School of Computer Science.
 I received my Ph.D. in Computer Science at Fudan University in June 2022, advised by Prof. [Min Yang](https://scholar.google.com/citations?user=UnKf9FIAAAAJ).
 My research interests include Cybercrime, Privacy on Mobile App, as well as Novel Cybersecurity Threats.
+I also serve as member of Program Committee of several top-tier conference, such ACM CCS 24, CCS 25, ACM WWW 25, etc.

 I'm looking forward to self-driven students with a keen interest in cybercrime, mobile security, or mobile privacy.
 If you're interested, just email me your resume.